xan1242/TF-MultiFix/README.md

 Cheats are disabled by default.

-Now, I won't tell you what how to enable them, but since this is a Konami game, I think it should be pretty obvious ;)
+Now, I won't tell you how to enable them, but since this is a Konami game, I think it should be pretty obvious 😉